-In every soul there is a black stain that needs to be obscured
+En toda alma hay una marca oscura/In every soul there is a black stain

-In every soul there is black stain that needs to be obscured is a choral, tectonic, frictional, cyclical work, like waves riding onto the shore.
+«En toda alma hay una marca oscura/In every soul there is a black stain» is a choral, tectonic, frictional, cyclical work, like waves riding onto the shore.
 The leading characters, locals of a coastal town, tell us fragments of a catastrophe, speculative replicas showing how the forces of nature transform the town’s social and political projects led by their Mayor.

-This work won the Ibsen Scope Grant, and it is the result of a stage-based investigation exploring the forces of non-human presences in the play The pillars of Society by Henrik Ibsen.
+This work won the Ibsen Scope Grant 2021, and it’s the result of a stage-based investigation exploring the forces of non-human presences in the play The pillars of Society by Henrik Ibsen.
 What would happen if we stop seeing nature as a passive stage for human drama and recognize its capacity for action?
 Why do natural disasters turn into human catastrophes?

 Performers: Verónica Medel, Rafael Contreras, María Paz Grandjean

 Stage and light design: Catalina Devia